Sage Tea Benefits and Side Effects

-Sage consists of a woody stem that can reach 2 feet (0.6 metres) in height.
-Its leaves are usually 2.5 inches (6.35 centimetres) long, and 1 inch (2.54 centimetres) wide, and are oblong in shape and greyish-green in colour.
+The plant itself consists of a woody stem that can reach two feet (0.6 metres) in height.
+Its leaves are usually 2.5 inches (6.3cm) long and one inch (2.5cm) wide, while being oblong in shape and greyish-green in colour.

-History of Sage
+A Brief History of Sage Tea

 Sage Tea Benefits

 Sage Tea benefits the mind, body and soul in multiple ways.
 We know this because of history.
 We understand it because of science.